-Just the facts – seven of them – courtesy of new reports by a distinguished medical journal, The Lancet, the Guttmacher Institute, and rarely cited data from the superb Global Burden of Disease (GBD).
+Just the facts – ten of them – courtesy of new reports by a distinguished medical journal, The Lancet, the Guttmacher Institute, and rarely cited data from the superb Global Burden of Disease (GBD).